 That etymology is, at least, far from intuitive to those who seldom lurk in dove cots or chimneys, but you see that the basic meaning, though not attested by examples in Scripture, is “lattice”, rather than a window-opening, for which the common Hebrew word is challon.
 This usage matches the evidence that unglazed windows were filled with a woven or net-like fabric, through which one could see out, and which can be opened if necessary for more light or air.
 So we can imagine Ecclesiastes’ geriatrics either peering literally through the ancient equivalent of net curtains or, figuratively, though their cataracts.

 This also makes sense of the anachronistic use of the word for “chimneys” in Hosea 13.3, in which the idolaters will drift away “like smoke escaping through a ‘arrubah”.
 The first true chimneys were made in European castles in the 12th century AD – in OT times smoke from open hearths would either waft through the (woven) roof or through windows, perhaps placed high up for the purpose.
 In either case, smoke is diffusing through a permeable thatch or trellis, not belching from a chimney.
-I must also mention the word being used for “dove-cot” in Isa 60.8, in which it’s easy to imaging multiple openings resembling the lattice-work of the root word.
+I must also mention the word being used for “dove-cot” in Isa 60.8, in which it’s easy to imagine multiple openings resembling the lattice-work of the root word.

 But how do transparent curtains in a domestic window come to be the “windows of heaven” pouring forth the Flood in Genesis, or even (as NIV and a couple of other translations have it) “flood gates”?
 The Bible has no such usage of real floodgates.
 Nahum 2.6 has a different word shearim for the river gates of Nineveh that were thrown apart so that city collapsed in a flood.
 They must have been pretty solid.
 And that’s pretty well the only occurrence of the idea – not surprising since Israel was a land on which regular rain fell, not needing irrigation, as Moses put in his sales pitch to the Israelites in the wilderness!